 I will never know the answer to these questions because I didn’t have any autistic role models growing up.
 Autistic representation was not common in the 90s and even when I went on my first job hunt, I was the only autistic person I knew, as I had lost touch with the autistic friends I had made at a primary school for children with learning difficulties.

 However, I don’t consider myself to be unfortunate.
 My parents are very supportive and have never believed that other people’s perceptions of autism should be a barrier to work or education.
-Many of my friends and educators felt the same, which is one of the reasons I graduated university with two degrees and will have been in employment for five years in August 2021.
+Many of my friends and educators felt the same, which is one of the reasons I graduated university with two degrees and will have been in employment since 2016.

-Autism Awareness Month is an international event that takes place in April, where people raise awareness about autism, a disability that affects the brain.
-Autism is a spectrum condition and affects people in different ways.
+Autism Acceptance Month is an international event that takes place in April, where people raise awareness about autism, a lifelong developmental disability that affects how some people communicate and interact with the world.

-This Autism Awareness month I would like employers to:
+This Autism Acceptance Month I would like employers to:

 - Support their existing autistic or neurodivergent staff members to become role models.
 This is not only a good opportunity to promote autistic colleagues in the workplace, but it is also a way of showing autistic talent that your workplace embraces neurodiversity.

 - Take time to learn about autism and how autism effects different people in the workplace.

 - Review policies and procedures to make sure they are inclusive of neurodiversity.
 I found interviews particularly difficult when I was first trying to find employment, so it may be worth reviewing your interview processes to make sure they don’t discriminate against autistic people.

 - Make sure line managers receive training on how to support autistic colleagues.
 I found having a supportive line manager to be crucial to my development in the workplace.